 Handmade in Cambodia by artisans who come from underprivileged backgrounds or suffer from disabilities, 10% of profits from The Brave Collection jewelry goes to help combat human trafficking in that country.

-Featuring $150 worth of socially-conscious products for women, Cause Box is a quarterly subscription box that also features literature on the social causes aided by the products inside.
+Featuring $250 worth of socially-conscious products for women, Cause Box is a quarterly subscription box that also features literature on the social causes aided by the products inside.
 There are different subscription options or you can buy a one-off box filled with goodies.
-Cause Box also partners with charities like Freedom Firm and Books for Africa to help them raise more funds.
+Cause Box also partners with charities to help them raise more funds.

 For every backpack purchased, STATE delivers a backpack filled with tools for success to an American child in need.
 Their #WhatDoWeTellTheKids project aims to shed light on social injustices and marginalized populations around the US through sharing stories.

 Calling their adorable stuffed toys BFFs, Red and Olive seek to empower the women in Peru who create the dolls.
 They are a fair-trade company that wants to help break the cycle of poverty that the artisans experience, thus improving the lives of these families for generations to come.

 Working with charitable organizations such as Food Bank for New York City, Share Our Strength, No Kid Hungry, and New York’s City Harvest, Delicacies designs whimsical foodie jewelry—including necklaces inspired by pasta.
 Every purchase provides 20 meals to help feed the hungry.
 And each season they pair with a celebrity chef, donating at least 10% of profits to that chef’s favorite hunger-relief charity.

 Sackcloth & Ashes